 - ⇒ A portfolio of models of good practice should be built up.
-This Practice can be promoted and can be used to support new developments - ⇒ An awards scheme should be introduced to recognise good practice.
+These can be promoted and used to support new developments - ⇒ An awards scheme should be introduced to recognise good practice.

-⇒ All staff in community and commercial leisure organisations should receive disability equality training.
+⇒ All staff in community and commercial leisure organisations should receive Disability Equality Training.